Smarter home FAQs

 What do the LED lights on the sensors mean?

-The LED lights on Notion bridges and sensors are very informative and give insight regarding behaviour.
+The LED lights on the bridge and sensors are informative and give insight regarding behaviour.

-Note: During normal operation, Notion sensors will not flash any colours to preserve the battery.
+Note: During normal operation, sensors will not flash any colours to preserve the battery.

 Why can’t I scan the QR Code?